 Option Description Default

 Check for new versions of Select this check box to have On

+XenServer XenCenter periodically check

+and notify you when new

+versions of XenServer are

+available.
+Clear the check box

+to disable the periodic check.

+Check for XenServer updates Select this check box to have On

+XenCenter periodically check

+and notify you when updates

+are available for your XenServer

+server.
+Clear the check box to

+disable the periodic check.

+Check for new XenCenter Select this check box to have On

-XenCenter XenCenter periodically check
+versions XenCenter periodically check

 and notify you when a new

 version of XenCenter is

 available.
 Clear the check box

 to disable the periodic check.